BlaqueDevs/se-assignment-day-4-software-project-management-Valereng/README.md

 Code Reviews – Developers review each other's code for errors, readability, and best practices.

 Pair Programming – Two developers work together to write and review code in real-time.
+## Why High Standards Matter

+1. Improves User Satisfaction – Buggy or slow software leads to frustration and loss of trust.

+2. Reduces Maintenance Costs – Fixing defects early is far cheaper than post-release.

+3. Enhances Security – Prevents data breaches and compliance violations.

+4. Ensures Scalability – High-quality code is easier to maintain and extend.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?